Nikkei dips; expected to tread water on Europe woes

 stocks can resume an uptrend.

-Olympus settled at 640 yen, up by its daily limit of 100
+Olympus was notionally quoted up at 640 yen, up by its daily

+limit of 100 yen at the midday trading break, 18.5 percent above

 million worth of its shares, or 1.6 percent of its outstanding